pudly/schmopera-hugo/content/articles/appetizers-arias-popera-at-the-drake-one-fifty.md

 ---
-title: "Appetizers & arias: Popera! at the Drake One Fifty"
+title: "Appetizers &amp; arias: Popera! at the Drake One Fifty"
 ---

 A welcome addition to the cool decor at the Drake One Fifty - a mix of classy, organic, and even diner-chic - was the bar-adjacent grand piano.